“You're just crazy! Crazy and cruel!” Italy in

 Therefore it's interesting to note the uncut 15 rating that Deadpool has just received in the United Kingdom from the British Board of Film Classification - and this perfectly encapsulates why cinema fans the world over need the Motion Picture Association of America to get a grip and change their rating system...

 I am a British freelance filmmaker, as well as a writer, movie fanatic, and zombie obsessive.
-I am the author of "Dug Deep" and the "Celebrityville" series of books, and write for Sleaze Fiend Magazine and Homepage of the Dead.
-I'm the screenwriter for the upcoming film "For Want of a Nail".
+I'm the screenwriter for the multi-award-winning short film "For Want of a Nail" (which is now being pursued as a TV series).
+I am also the author of "Dug Deep", the "Celebrityville" series of books, and the upcoming "Murder at the Grindhouse", and have written for Sleaze Fiend Magazine, Exploitation Nation, and Homepage of the Dead.

 London International Motion Picture Awards (2019)